My family: an overview

 Infamous relations of the present day

-Immediate siblings & spouses include a professor of West African History, a concert pianist, aluminium window software/hardware company managers, a management consultant and a systems engineer.
-I myself run a translation / interpreting company specializing in oriental languages; we also publish books about East Kent, East Prussia and East Asia.
+Immediate siblings & spouses include concert pianist Mariko Mitsuyu and her husband Adam, an eminent professor of West African History as well as founder of the Einigkeit4 cultural foundation, focusing on music, local history and art.
+I myself run a translation / interpreting company specializing in East Asian languages; we also publish books about East Kent, East Prussia and East Asia.
 We're based in St Nicholas-at-Wade, behind a famous gate with multilingual "Beware of the Dog" signs.

 This page produced by Ben Jones